 Your results tell us you'd be best pursuing...

-Whichever company you choose to work with, make sure you understand the relationship you're about to enter into.
+Whichever path you choose, make sure you understand the relationship you're about to enter into.
 You can find a list of questions to ask before you sign a publishing contract here.

-Take some time to get clear on who your ideal reader is, what your book has to offer them, and how you're going to connect with them so they know your book exists.
-When you do, your marketing will be much more effective.
+So, take some time to get clear on who your ideal reader is, what your book has to offer them, and how you're going to connect with them so they know your book exists.
 Emerald Lake Books founder, Tara R. Alemany, has written a book called "Publish with Purpose" that can help you get started.

 We wish you all the best as you begin this next stage of your publishing journey!